kaushal122/comparison-of-modified-best-fit-and-first-fit-algorithms-in-virtual-network-embedding/README.md

 1. Create a folder in google drive and upload all the files which is present in this zipped folder andCreate a folder in google drive.

-2. To execute the code we have to just run the "projectFile.ipynb" file in google colab.
+2. To execute the code we have to just run the "mini_kaushal_kishor_final.ipynb" file in google colab.

 3. set the path in the code before execution.